 Collective Giving Funds

 Collective Giving Funds allow for an unlimited number of contributions from various sources.
-Some examples of Collective Giving Funds include funds setup by a family in memory of a loved one; by a group of friends who want to establish a philanthropic-minded activity, e.g., Giving Circles or; by a group of alumni from a school or organization that want to contribute to organizations as a group.
+Some examples of Collective Giving Funds include funds setup by a family in memory of a loved one or by a group of friends who want to establish a philanthropic-minded activity.

 This account type requires: no minimum establishing gift; can accept funds from unlimited numbers of contributors; and can only make distributions to qualified charitable organizations.